waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Received MIRACLE SEED from a trainer on Route 32.
 - **FIREBREATHER WALT on Route 35:** Said "I'm practicing my fire breathing." despite appearing as a FISHER sprite.
 Likely a Fire-type trainer.
 - A POKEFAN_M in the Game Corner lost his COIN CASE in the UNDERGROUND.
 This is likely required to play the games.
-- **Phone Calls:**
-    - Youngster JOEY called for a rematch on Route 30.
-    - Hiker ANTHONY (Route 33) has called multiple times for rematches and mentioned that timid DUNSPARCE can be found in DARK CAVE.
 - **Route 34 Gatehouse:** A Lass at (3, 5) mentioned a shrine in Ilex Forest honoring a 'protector' that 'watches over the FOREST from across time' and is likely a Grass-type POKéMON.
 - **POKEFAN_F in Bill's House (Goldenrod):** Her son, BILL, is an expert on Pokémon and is at the Pokémon Center in ECRUTEAK CITY.
 Her husband is at the GAME CORNER.
 - **LASS on Goldenrod Dept. Store 5F:** A lady gives away TMs on Sundays.